 That last point is a particularly big one for us.
-We believe that investing should be about protecting your assets and steadily growing them over time.
+We believe that investing in stocks should be about protecting your assets and steadily growing them over time.
 Investing is not about getting rich quick.
-It’s about keeping your nest egg safe so that you can buy a new home… send your kids off to college… or even retire comfortably.
+It's about keeping your nest egg safe so that you can buy a new home… send your kids off to college… or even retire comfortably.

 Those traders you see freaking out on the stock market floor?
 In large part, they're day trading, trying to turn a quick profit.
 And that is something we definitely do not recommend.